CindyJS/CindyJS/ref/createCindy.md

 This function accepts a string containing CindyScript code.
 It will execute that code immediately inside the scope of this instance.

+### play

+Start animating the content.

+### pause

+Pause the animation.
+The next call to `start` will resume the animation from the current position.

+### stop

+Stop the animation.
+The configuration will be reset to the situation where `play` was invoked.

 ## Static Functions

 The `createCindy` function has a number of additional functions defined as its members.